Thoughts from Th!nk: Sustainability, Cost, Wellness: Is one more important than the other?

 Presented by Andy Cassidy, Corporate Travel Manager at AMC Networks

 "Travel had obviously significantly reduced and is picking up again.
-How am I going to convince my CFO to invest into sustainable aviation fuel or that our hotel programme should have more sustainable properties when those costs are rising again?
+How am I going to convince my CFO to invest into sustainable aviation fuel or that our hotel program should have more sustainable properties when those costs are rising again?
 It’s not that I don’t care about the environment, I just worry that it’s a big ask particularly as we come out of the pandemic.
 At my organisation, most of our travel is for external conferences and meetings which can be expensive.
 It’s not necessarily booking our preferred hotels and the capacity is tight with airlines, so on top of the effect on cost that those are having, I’m going to struggle to get sustainability focus above cost."

 The case for sustainability